moxystudio/rfcs-oss/README.md

 ## Details on accepted RFCs

 Once an RFC is accepted, the authors may implement it and submit the feature as a pull request to the associated repository.
-'Accepted' is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that it has been endorsed in principle and are amenable to merging it.
+'Accepted' is not a rubber stamp, and in particular, still does not mean the feature will ultimately be merged; it does mean that it has been endorsed in principle and are amenable to merging it.

 Furthermore, the fact that a given RFC has been accepted implies nothing about what priority is assigned to its implementation, nor whether anybody is currently working on it.

-Modifications to accepted RFC's can be done in followup PR's.
+Modifications to accepted RFCs can be done in followup PRs.

 ## Credits